 Language of Substance Use Disorder

-The way in which we talk about substance misuse and substance use disorder matters.
+The way in which we talk about substance use and misuse and substance use disorder matters.
 If used positively, our language can help reduce the stigma often experienced by people who use drugs.
 Click the dropdowns below to explore the language related to substance misuse and substance use disorder.

 - Opiate: Naturally-occurring substance that produces euphoria, derived from opium, a poppy plant.1

 - Narcotics: A term used by law enforcement to reference illicit substances and controlled substances being used or sold for nonmedical purposes.

 - Heroin: Highly addictive illicit opiate that creates a surge of euphoria; processed from morphine.1